Prejwel/Docker/README.md

 * docker stop CID/Cname -> to STOP a running container

-* docker rm Cname-> to  remove a stopped or exited container.
+* docker rm Cname/CID-> to  remove a stopped or exited container.
 We can remove more than 1 container at once using a single 'rm' command.

 * docker images -> to see the list of images in our host along with its sizes.

-* docker rmi imagename - > to remove an image that we no longer want to use ( we must ensure that no containers are running using that image).
+* docker rmi imagename/ImageID - > to remove an image that we no longer want to use ( we must ensure that no containers are running using that image).
 We must stop and delete all dependent containers if we want to delete an image.

 * docker pull imagename -> to only pull the image and keep it so as to use it quickly when ever we want.